Trail-Blaze/Icarus/README.md

 > _"Icarus laughed as he fell.
 Threw his head back and yelled into the winds, arms spread wide, teeth bared to the world."_

-This backend is written in Typescript.
+This backend is written in Typescript and C++.
 We use MongoDB for the database handlnig since it's simple to use.

 ### Features
 - Robust account handling